 Speeding accounts for almost a third of all traffic accidents and is a leading indicator of poor driving behavior.
 As such, it is one of the main contributors to the Samsara Safety Score.
 Here are a few common questions that address how Samsara factors speeding into the Safety Score.

 Q: Is there a grace threshold of speeding over the speed limit?
 In other words, if I’m going 31 in a 30, does that count as speeding?

 A: Speeding is broken up into 4 buckets in 5mph increments.
 Light speeding is anything 0 to 5 mph over the speed limit.
 By default, light speeding has a 0 weight and is not included in the score.
 However, that is not true if your org has configured light speeding to impact the score with a light speeding score weight.

 Q: Is there a grace period for the time spent over the speed limit?
 In other words, do you start counting speeding immediately after I cross a threshold?

-A: Beyond the 5 mph buffer in calculating speeding, there is no grace period after crossing the speed limit before Samsara counts time spent over the speed limit.
+A: There is no grace period after crossing the speed limit before Samsara counts time spent over the speed limit.

 Q: Can I be alerted when my drivers are speeding?

 A: Yes.
-You can set alerts against posted speed limits or specified thresholds from the alerts page.
+You can receive email alerts against posted speed limits or specified thresholds from the alerts page.